It’s a splendid day to learn the many health benefits of oregano.

-And oregano contains calcium, iron, and manganese which are very important minerals for good bone health.
+And oregano contains calcium, iron, and manganese, which are very important minerals for good bone health.

-23. Oregano Helps Detoxify Your Body
+26. May Help Detoxify Your Body

-Oregano is rich in calcium, fiber, iron, manganese, and vitamin K; all of which are important in detoxifying your body naturally.
+Oregano is rich in calcium, fiber, iron, manganese, and vitamin K, all of which are important in detoxifying your body naturally.

-Eating oregano or drinking oregano tea will help reduce the workload of your liver in detoxifying your body.
+Eating oregano or drinking oregano tea will help reduce the workload of your liver while detoxifying your body.

-25. Oregano Can Increase Your Energy
+28. May Increase Your Energy

-Did you know that oregano also contains B-vitamins?
-These vitamins help improve your metabolism thus making you feel more energetic.
+Did you know that oregano also contains B vitamins?
+These vitamins help improve your metabolism, thus making you feel more energetic.

-Another by-effect of consuming oregano is that it can increase the presence of iron and hemoglobin levels which will help oxygenate the cells in your body.
+Another by-effect of consuming oregano is that it can increase the presence of iron and hemoglobin levels, which will help oxygenate the cells in your body.

 Since we’ve mentioned hemoglobin above, we’ll also add this as one of the health benefits you can get from oregano.

-The level of hemoglobin has a relation to the amount of oxygen distributed to your body.
+The level of hemoglobin has a relationship to the amount of oxygen distributed to your body.
 This is why a good hemoglobin level is important.
-Eating oregano will help you with this.

-27. Oregano Is A Good Treatment For The Common Cold
+30. May Be A Good Treatment For The Common Cold

 It’s known that oregano has strong antiseptic qualities that help eliminate toxins in your body.
 This is the reason why oregano is used to treat the common cold.

 You can also make tea out of dried oregano leaves or just drink the liquid after boiling the oregano leaves.

-28. May Help With Anemia Prevention
+31. Oregano May Help With Anemia Prevention

 Oregano is rich in both manganese and iron.
-Both these nutrients ensure good production of red blood cells.
+Both these nutrients ensure the good production of red blood cells.

-29. Oregano May Treat Respiratory Issues
+32. May Treat Respiratory Issues

 Oregano may prevent or slow down the progress of symptoms of certain respiratory ailments.